 The Committee for Allotment of Shares under ESOPs has been constituted as per the requirements of relevant regulations to expedite the process of allotment and issue of eligible shares to the employees of the Company under the Stock Option Plan of the Company.

-The ESOP Committee comprises three Directors of the Board.
-The Committee is constituted for approval, issue and allotment of shares under ESOPs, pursuant to and in terms of ‘2001 HLL Stock Option Plan’, ‘2006 HLL Performance Share Scheme’ and ‘2012 HUL Performance Share Scheme’.
-The Committee reports to the Board and the minutes of the meetings are placed before the Board for confirmation.
+The Committee comprises three Directors of the Board and is constituted for approval, issue and allotment of shares under ESOPs, pursuant to and in terms of '2001 HLL Stock Option Plan', '2006 HLL Performance Share Scheme' and '2012 HUL Performance Share Scheme'.

 Other Functional Committees

 Apart from the above statutory Committees, the Board of Directors has constituted the following Functional Committees to raise the level of governance as also to meet the specific business needs.